 A team of scientists from Japan's Tokyo Institute of Technology has devised yet another theory, which states that a thick layer of hydrogen may have once covered Earth's surface, eventually interacting with oxides in the crust to form our planet's oceans.

 Finally, computer simulations reported on in 2017 have suggested a closer origin for at least some water on our planet.
-The idea is that water could develop deep inside Earth's mantle and eventually escape via earthquakes.
+The idea is that water could develop deep inside Earth's mantle and eventually escape via earthquakes or other geological processes.